PenTesting/datareplyuk/Company_Neighbourhood/README.md

 ## TODO: Gaps to be addressed

 <b>TODO 1:</b> The main problem that needs to be addressed (and which is already partly addressed in the code) is that of duplicate entries on the company house database.
 It seems like a single officer with multiple placements might appear in the database with many unique ids but be the same person.
-In addition, some directors register themselves with what maybe minor typos in their names or purposely added hyphens etc., e.g (<b>Richard</b>-James <b>ACREMAN</b>) and (<b>Richard</b> James <b>ACREMAN</b>) and (<b>Richard ACREMAN</b>) seem to be the same person.
+In addition, some directors register themselves with what maybe minor typos in their names or purposely added hyphens etc.

 This makes it even more difficult to link people based on having the same name.